Battle of Junik: Battle

 Clashes between the KLA and the Yugoslav authorities in and around Junik commenced on 29 May 1998.
 By the following month, virtually all of Junik's 7,000 inhabitants were displaced.
 An additional 5,000 Kosovo Albanians from the surrounding areas who had previously sought shelter in the town were also dislocated.
 Around this time, the Yugoslav Air Force carried out a number of airstrikes in Junik and its vicinity.
 The KLA was believed to be in control of approximately 40 percent of Kosovo by this point but was prone to losing newly seized land as quickly as it had acquired it.
 On 24 June, U.S. diplomat Richard Holbrooke visited Junik and met with KLA fighters there.
 He proposed declaring a ceasefire and having the warring sides work towards a negotiated settlement, but the KLA rejected the offer.

 On 27 July, the VJ ambushed a column of fighters attempting to leave Junik and cross the Albanian–Yugoslav border, killing seven or eight people.
 The following day, the VJ surrounded the town.
 Its encirclement coincided with an almost simultaneous offensive that wrested from the KLA a nearby highway that had been held by the insurgents for two months.
 Before being placed back into operation, the highway had to be cleared of improvised explosive devices.
 The VJ and MUP gave the insurgents, as well as civilians trapped within the town, one hour to leave Junik via two corridors.
 But the deadline passed without any response.
 Around sunset, the security forces and the KLA began exchanging mortar fire.
 Some contemporary accounts suggest that Junik's encirclement resulted in 1,000 KLA fighters being trapped within the town.
 Other accounts place the figure around 1,500.
-Shortly after Junik's encirclement, Milošević spoke with a delegation of European Union representatives and offered to end the siege in exchange for international sanctions being lifted, but the two side's failed to reach an agreement.
+The chief-of-staff of the 63rd Parachute Brigade, lieutenant colonel Goran Ostojić, was killed in this operation.
+Shortly thereafter, Milošević spoke with a delegation of European Union representatives and offered to end the siege in exchange for international sanctions being lifted, but the two side's failed to reach an agreement.

 For more than two weeks, the VJ/MUP and the KLA lobbed mortar shells at each other, and exchanged sporadic bursts of gunfire.
 On 16 August, after a siege lasting nearly 20 days, the VJ and MUP took control of Junik, forcing the insurgents to abandon their weapons and retreat to the surrounding hills and forests.
 The storming of the town was spearheaded by the Special Anti-Terrorist Unit, the special operations component of the MUP.
 The assault was accompanied by the extensive use of helicopters and tanks.